kshitijapachpute/cowork-app/README.md

 All UI screens are very fluent and fast to load as it is compiled native application.
 Screenshots of the screens are attached below:

+Steps to install and run the app:

+1. Create a expo env by running: npx create-expo-app@latest --example with-router

+2. Install all dependencies by running: npm i

+3. and Run the app:
+npm start

 ![Login](https://github.com/kshitijapachpute/cowork-app/assets/135831123/dbb78f15-f1ee-47da-9974-0a0aa0edf17e)
 ![Registration](https://github.com/kshitijapachpute/cowork-app/assets/135831123/854c46f5-0802-41eb-91de-24ae5f665a4d)
 ![Dashboard](https://github.com/kshitijapachpute/cowork-app/assets/135831123/3118ffc5-50f3-4070-a829-e3d3d8ecf290)